British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Paradise occurrence is located in the North Thompson River Valley, approximately 60 kilometres south of the town of Valemount.
+The Paradise occurrence is located on a west-facing slope in the North Thompson River Valley, north of Serpentine Creek and approximately 60 kilometres south of the town of Valemount.

-The showing is underlain by Proterzoic Horsethief Creek Group metasedimentary rocks and derived gneisses.
+Regionally, the area is underlain by Neoproterozoic (Hadrynian) Horsethief Creek Group metasedimentary rocks and derived gneisses.
 Medium to coarse crystalline sovite and beforsite carbonatite sills intrude the Horsethief Creek rocks.

-The beforsite and sovite-fenite gneiss are generally separate units but they locally intrude each other and continuous horizons grade from beforsite to sovite.
+The beforsite and sovite-fenite gneiss are generally separate units but they locally intrude each other, and continuous horizons grade from beforsite to sovite.
 Beforsite crystals were observed floating in a sovite matrix, indicating the sovite was later.
 Similar observations were made in drilling at the Verity prospect.
 A biotite sovite phase is unique to the Paradise showing and occurs as pods and segregations associated with nepheline syenite and feldspar-hornblende gneiss.
-Calcite, biotite, apatite and magnetite comprise the major constituents of this phase (Open File 1987-17).
+The major constituents of this phase are calcite, biotite, apatite and magnetite (Open File 1987-17).
 Carbonatite outcrops are in contact with fenite containing pyrochlore crystals.
 Gneisses show an increase in amphibole nearing the contact with carbonatites.
 A banded texture caused by layering of the accessory minerals apatite, amphibole, olivine, magnetite, biotite, pyrite, pyrrhotite, pyrochlore, columbite and zircon is common in the sovite unit and less developed in the beforsite unit.

 Work History

-The property was acquired by Commerce Resources Corporation in 2000 and was grouped together in 2002 with the company’s other carbonatite projects in the area to form the Blue River property.
+The property was acquired by Commerce Resources Corporation in 2000 and in 2002 was grouped together with the company’s other carbonatite projects in the area to form the Blue River property.
 In 2001, approximately 5000 metres of line-cutting, gridding and ground magnetic surveys were performed.
-A 2001 drilling program focused on the Verity carbonatite to the west.
-From 2002 to 2010, extensive exploration programs were carried out on the Fir (083D 035) and Bone Creek (083D 036) occurrences to the south.
+A 2001 drilling program focused on the Verity (MINFILE 083D 005) carbonatite to the west.
+During 2002 through 2013, extensive exploration programs were carried out on the Fir (MINFILE 083D 035) and Bone Creek (MINFILE 083D 036) occurrences to the south.

 Bibliography